What is an interest rate?

 An interest rate is calculated in the form of a percentage and charged to your principal loan amount.

-Interest can be calculated on a fixed rate or floating rate basis.
+Interest can be also calculated on a fixed-rate or floating-rate basis.

 Some people prefer the former as it will help them budget their monthly expenses, whereas the latter is usually favourable for those earning variable incomes.

-Among the banks in Malaysia, Citibank offers a personal loan with a low interest rate of 5.33% per annum, with a repayment tenure of up to 5 years.
+Among the banks in Malaysia, Alliance Bank offers a personal loan with the lowest interest rates starting from 4.99% per annum with a high financing amount of up to RM200,000 over a repayment tenure of up to 7 years.

 Bank | Interest/Profit Rate (p.a.) |